kevineo/learning/rails/gems/rspec-rails/README.md

 <br><br>

-8) Setup shoulda-matchers by pasting the following codes into the spec/rails_helper.rb:
+8) Setup shoulda-matchers by pasting the following codes into the spec/rails_helper.rb, after the last config 'end' syntax:
 ```
 Shoulda::Matchers.configure do |config|
 	config.integrate do |with|